Ellipsoul/ellipsoul/ReadMe_Backup.md

 I am a new and ambitious software engineer with a specific interest in front-end web development.
 I am always happy to connect with new people!

+When time allows, go here and convert to these icons: https://gprm.itsvg.in/

 ## 🌐 Socials

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/aronteh)